Dat-Andre/rust_crash_course/README.md

 # rust_crash_course
-This repository contains all the material done, while doing the "Rust Crash Course | Rustlang".
+This repository contains all the material related to the "Rust Crash Course | Rustlang".